 Serial Mom (1994)

 By 1994, Waters had made a name for himself, but maintained his earlier Pink Flamingo attitude.
 This film satirizes the suburban Mom cliché, but also takes it to a new extreme.
 The Mom in this film is willing to murder anyone to keep her house clean and her family happy.
-In other words, she has done what 50’s era propaganda told women to do, but she also made it her own.
+In other words, she does exactly what 50’s era propaganda told women to do, but in her own way.
 She loves horror films, swearing, and killing, but sees these as assets to help her ‘tidy house’ for her neighborhood.

-The film refers to a few popular movies, particularly in its Annie sequence.
+The film refers to a few popular movies, most notably the musical Annie.
 I have no clue how they got the rights to song “Tomorrow”, but I am so glad that they did.
 The scene begins at a video rental store, where Mrs. Jensen enters to return her copy of Ghost Dad (1990), noting “I just love Bill Cosby”.
-It is very strange to hear that sentiment today, and the film seems to be aware of that somehow.
+It is very strange to hear that sentiment today, and the film seems to be aware of that somehow, almost foretelling what was later revealed.
 It makes fun of that statement, as though this statement summarizes everything you need to know about Mrs. Jensen.
 She is focused on ‘so-called’ wholesome and mainstream media, but not interested in the underbelly to those things.

 Mrs. Jensen also shouts at the employees for watching Texas Chainsaw Massacre (1974), which she calls filth.
 Seeing as Waters has this relationship with the term filth, I think this line is very aware of itself.
 While Mrs. Jensen wants to watch the musical Annie, instead of ‘filth’, the film implies that Annie is filthy because it disguises its propaganda and ideology.